 Now, let’s talk a bit regarding the hardware.
 The Paramount PM-3 includes a PM preamp which is followed by vintage-style control knobs, and for added versatility, there is a 2-band EQ, master volume and even a built-in tuner along with phase controls which will always be there for you to let you offer you plenty of customizable options!

 But hey, we won’t end here.
-The manufacturer has implemented a rosewood bridge, compensated bone saddle, bone nut, and maybe one of the biggest highlights regarding this guitar – Fender’s Dura-Tone coated strings which will elevate the playability of this guitar to the highest points!
+The manufacturer has implemented a rosewood bridge, compensated bone saddle, bone nut, and maybe one of the biggest highlights regarding this guitar – Fender’s Dura-Tone coated strings which will elevate the playability of this acoustic guitar to the highest points!

 Speaking of the sound, the PM-3 is a pure masterpiece, because its sound is well-balanced, however, considering its standard dreadnought size, it isn’t very loud, or with other words, it is a bit quieter, but this definitely comes handy if you’re not only a fingerstyle guitarist, but also a singer, so your voice will not be disrupted by the loud noise of the guitar itself.
 Sounds good?
 Of course, it does!